Motoki878/Network-Quantifications/README.md

 ----------------
 # Description of fig6ab.m

-  This program products figure 6(a)(b).
-  This figure shows E/I cell categories and k-core centralities, especially (a) shows the difference of averaged k-core values for excitatory and inhibitory neurons, and (b) shows the difference of averaged k-core values for excitatory and inhibitory neurons within individual layers.
+  This program products two figures showing the difference of averaged k-core values for all cortical excitatory and inhibitory neurons, and showing  the difference of averaged k-core values for excitatory and inhibitory neurons within individual cortical layers.

 -----------------
 # To generate figure 7a and 7b